Meter Maid

 Do you ticket for breaking the general "3 hour parking limit law" for anywhere in Toronto?
 Seems unfair since most streets do not post these signs. especially in residential areas where permits or pay parking are not required.

-Asked by Torres over 11 years ago
+Asked by Torres almost 12 years ago

 We do ticket for the the three hour bylaw.
 Signs are posted at the city limits and state that everywhere in Toronto has a three hour parking maximum.
 The bylaw itself is only enforced by complaint and can only be enforced if someone that lives on the street calls in.
 I realize there are no signs on these streets but the bylaw is city wide and is stated at the entrances to the city, and therefore signs are not required.
 If you find yourself getting a lot of these tickets maybe it's a good idea to meet up with your neighbours and maybe see what can we done in the future.